cnbbiophot/RDME/readme.md

 Vesga, A.G. et al. *Quantitative characterization of membrane-protein reversible association using FCS*.
 Biophys.
 J., **122** (11), p2285-2300 (2023) [doi](https://doi.org/10.1016/j.bpj.2023.01.026)

+## Description
 Model interaction between A and V to produce AV
 A+V   <==> A1V
 A+A1V <==> A2V

-last modification : may 1 2022 LV lupevillegaslopez@gmail.com
+## Output
 The program outputs 3 files with the positions of all the particles at each event time
 "particlestimeEvolution.txt":           total number of particles of each specie:  t-A-V-A1V-A2V-...AmV
 "timeParticlest.txt":                   the particle in a diffusion event at time t  : "particle-t-x-y-z-especie"
 "timeEvolutionC.txt":                   the particle in a reaction event at time t  : "t-x-y-z-V-A-VA-reaction"

 1. You need: mainRDME.c, parameters.txt, ran2.h
  'make'
  './rdme'
-2. If you are using moore:
-   mainRDME.c, rdme.sh, parameters.txt, ran2.h, rdme.sh
+2. If you are using moore: mainRDME.c, rdme.sh, parameters.txt, ran2.h, rdme.sh
  'make'
  'qsub rdme.sh'

 Parameters:
 -Total Number of particles of type A (Fab-free)